jakob-schuster/matchbox-docs/content/reference/functions.md

 Collects all of the numeric values sent to `average!` across all of the reads.
 At the end of execution, prints out the mean and variance.

-To avoid having to store all numeric values, variance is calculated online using [Welford's online algorithm](https://en.wikipedia.org/wiki/Algorithms_for_calculating_variance).
+To avoid having to store all the numeric values, variance is calculated using [Welford's online algorithm](https://en.wikipedia.org/wiki/Algorithms_for_calculating_variance).

 <table style="margin-left: 0; width: 100%">
 <th style="width: 11em">Parameter</th>